-Concerning military threats encountered by the Russian Federation, it stated that "there is a tendency towards shifting the military risks and military threats to the information space and the internal sphere of the Russian Federation."43 It named several information-related risks:
+Concerning military threats encountered by the Russian Federation, it stated that "there is a tendency towards shifting the military risks and military threats to the information space and the internal sphere of the Russian Federation."42 It named several information-related risks:

-- External military risks include the "use of information and communication technologies for the military-political purposes to take actions which run counter to international law, being aimed against sovereignty, political independence, territorial integrity of states, and posing threat to the international peace, security, global, and regional stability."44 This statement might be considered amusing if not so obviously in conflict with Russia's invasion of Georgia in 2008, invasion of Ukraine in 2014, and second invasion of, and full-scale war against, Ukraine in 2022. - Internal military risks include "activities aimed at changing by force the constitutional system of the Russian Federation; destabilizing domestic political and social situation in the country; disrupting the functioning of state administration bodies, important state and military facilities, and information infrastructure of the Russian Federation"; and "subversive information activities against the population, especially young citizens of the State, aimed at undermining historical, spiritual, and patriotic traditions related to the defense of the Motherland."45
+- External military risks include the "use of information and communication technologies for the military-political purposes to take actions which run counter to international law, being aimed against sovereignty, political independence, territorial integrity of states, and posing threat to the international peace, security, global, and regional stability."43 This statement might be considered amusing if not so obviously in conflict with Russia's invasion of Georgia in 2008, invasion of Ukraine in 2014, and second invasion of, and full-scale war against, Ukraine in 2022. - Internal military risks include "activities aimed at changing by force the constitutional system of the Russian Federation; destabilizing domestic political and social situation in the country; disrupting the functioning of state administration bodies, important state and military facilities, and information infrastructure of the Russian Federation"; and "subversive information activities against the population, especially young citizens of the State, aimed at undermining historical, spiritual, and patriotic traditions related to the defense of the Motherland."44 https://rusemb.org.uk/press/2029.
+See also, Polina Sinovets and Bettina Renz, Russia's 2014 Military Doctrine and beyond: threat perceptions, capabilities and ambitions (Rome: NATO Defense College, July 2015).
+On July 2, 2021, Russian President Vladimir Putin updated the national security guidelines for the first time in six years, approving the new version of the National Security Strategy.
+The new document calls for developing comprehensive partnership and strategic cooperation with China and a special strategic partnership with India.
+It says this policy aims to create mechanisms that ensure regional stability and security in the Asia-Pacific region.

-Current military conflicts, it said, have characteristics and features that include "exerting simultaneous pressure on the enemy throughout the enemy's territory in the global information space, airspace and outer space, and on land and sea."46 It then said a task of the Russian armed forces is "to enhance capacity and means of information warfare."47
+Current military conflicts, it said, have characteristics and features that include "exerting simultaneous pressure on the enemy throughout the enemy's territory in the global information space, airspace and outer space, and on land and sea."45 It then said a task of the Russian armed forces is "to enhance capacity and means of information warfare."46